How to buy Conico shares

 Own Conico shares in just a few minutes.

 Conico Ltd is an other industrial metals & mining business based in Australia.
-Conico shares (CNJ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.019 – an increase of 18.75% over the previous week.
-Conico has a trailing 12-month revenue of around $22,757.
+Conico shares (CNJ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Conico has a trailing 12-month revenue of around $14,078.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Conico